Composition of electronic cigarette aerosol: Background

 There is a debate on the composition, and the subsequent health burden, of tobacco smoke compared with electronic cigarette vapor.
 Tobacco smoke is a complex, dynamic and reactive mixture containing around 5,000 chemicals.
-However, researchers at Johns Hopkins University analyzed the vape aerosols of popular brands such as Juul and Vuse, and found "nearly 2,000 chemicals, the vast majority of which are unidentified."
+In 2021, researchers at Johns Hopkins University analyzed the vape aerosols of popular brands such as Juul and Vuse, and found "nearly 2,000 chemicals, the vast majority of which are unidentified."
 E-cigarette vapor contains many of the known harmful toxicants found in traditional cigarette smoke, such as formaldehyde, cadmium, and lead, though usually at a reduced percentage.

-Furthermore, there are substances in e-cigarette vapor that are not found in tobacco smoke.
+There are substances in e-cigarette vapor that are not found in tobacco smoke.
 Researchers are part of the conflict, with some opposing and others supporting of e-cigarette use.
 The public health community is divided, even polarized, over how the use of these devices will impact the tobacco epidemic.
-Proponents of e-cigarettes think that these devices contain merely "water vapour" in the e-cigarette aerosols, but this view is refuted by the evidence.
+Some proponents of e-cigarettes think that these devices contain merely "water vapour" in the e-cigarette aerosols, but this view is refuted by the evidence.